hmdshariati/laravel-auto-release/README.md

 php artisan project:release
 ```

-And Laravel Project Builder will do all of this boring job for you.
+And Laravel Automate Release will do all of this boring job for you.
 It's simple.
+All you need is Git as version control.

+Second problem is there are actions like composer update or build frontend that waste a lot of your time.
+But you need to do them because somebody in your team could update composer dependencies or change styles/js.
+Every time run this commands is very tedious, so Laravel Automate Release will do it only in case if it necessary.

-Ok, you can wonder, why I should use this package while I'm able to make my own command contains the sequence of all necessary subcommands.
-Yes you can, but Laravel Project Builder has integration with Git and it can help you to disable or enable some long term commands like `composer update` just add to commit keyphrases _composer update_ for example.
-Laravel Project Builder will find this key phrase and execute `composer update` overwise ... there is no need to force developers to wait :)
+Laravel Automate Release has integration with Git and can disable or enable some long term commands like `composer update` just watching for files like `composer.json` or `composer.lock`.
+If this files will be modified Laravel Automate Release will know about it and execute `composer update`.
+Overwise ... there is no need to force developers to wait :)

 So let me show you some of this features.

 ## Installation

 ```
-composer require andrewlrrr/laravel-project-builder
+composer require andrewlrrr/laravel-automate-release
 ```

 After updating composer, add the ServiceProvider to the providers array in `config/app.php`: